2018 PAYTON LECTURES

 About the Event

 The Theology Division of the School of Theology at Fuller Seminary welcomes the Right Reverend Rowan Williams, 104th Archbishop of Canterbury, as the 2018 Payton Lecturer.
 Dr. Williams will offer two lectures in exploration of the relationship of theology to human rights in church and society today.
 We invite you to join in conversation with Dr. Williams alongside faculty members from Fuller’s School of Theology as we explore this crucial and timely topic.

 The Payton Lectures are free and open the public.
-As space is limited, registration is strongly encouraged, and seating will be on a first-come basis.
+As space is limited in Travis Auditorium, registration is strongly encouraged, and seating will be on a first-come basis.
 If the lectures exceed building capacity, an overflow space will be provided.

 About Our Presenter

 The Right Reverend Rowan Williams, Baron Williams of Oystermouth, is a Welsh Anglican bishop, theologian, and poet.
 He was the 104th Archbishop of Canterbury, Metropolitan of the Province of Canterbury, and Primate of All England, offices he held from 2002 to 2012.
 He was previously the Bishop of Monmouth and Archbishop of Wales, making him the first Archbishop of Canterbury in modern times not to be appointed from within the Church of England.

 As Archbishop of Canterbury, his principal responsibilities were pastoral—leading the life and witness of the Church of England in general and his own diocese in particular by his teaching and oversight, and promoting and guiding the communion of the worldwide Anglican Church by the globally recognized ministry of unity that attaches to the office of bishop of the see of Canterbury.